 Armadillos Can be a nuisance for people that love gardening.
 These nocturnal animals can dig up a backyard whilst searching for worms and insects to feed on.
 Additionally, they can even dig their burrows under a house and end up ruining the base of a home.
-While you can use a deterrent or construct a fence to stop armadillos from entering your property, the best method to get rid of them is through trapping and then moving them in the wild.
+While you can use a deterrent or construct a fence to stop armadillos from entering your property, the best method to get rid of them is through trapping and then moving them to the wild.

 Generally, Armadillos are most active late in the night and early hours of the morning.
 Thus, it is going to require you to stay up and forget about getting a comfortable night’s sleep.
 Additionally, check the regional laws.
 In some jurisdictions, it’s illegal to snare armadillos.

 It Is your choice whether you would like to use a lure or not.
 There are many others who believe that because armadillos dig their food from the ground, placing a bait inside a trap could be ineffective.
 You may also think about adding dirt in the snare to make it look more inviting.
-It is strongly suggested that you lay more than one trap at different places for Rat Control.
+It is strongly suggested that you lay more than one trap at different places for Opossum Poop.
 This will ensure success.

 After The armadillo is ensnared, move it to the woods where there is a Water source close by.
-However, make sure that you do not touch the Armadillo with your bare hands since they carry the leprosy-causing Use protective equipment to Manage the armadillo.
+However, make sure that you do not touch the Armadillo with your bare hands since they carry the leprosy.
+Use protective equipment to Manage the armadillo.